Inflect logo

 Network & Connectivity Ecosystem

 Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Bath as of September 2025.
-Businesses connect to major cloud providers like AWS, Google Cloud, and Microsoft Azure through network extensions from the primary UK hubs in Bristol and London.
-Private network interconnects can establish secure, high-performance links to these cloud regions.
+Businesses connect to cloud providers like AWS, Google Cloud (GCP), and Microsoft Azure via dedicated network links to the nearest major interconnection hubs in Bristol and London.

 Power Analysis